Shankargarh

-Shankargarh is a town and a nagar panchayat in Allahabad district in the Indian state of Uttar Pradesh.
+Shankargarh is a town and a nagar panchayat in Prayagraj district in the Indian state of Uttar Pradesh.
+It is also known as Kasauta Shankargarh.

 History

 During the British Raj, it was known as Kasuta Shankargarh Bara Rajya.
 Raja Kamlakar Singh was most known among all the emperors of the region because of a landmark established by him, the Raja Kamlakar Inter College.
 Later on in 2000, Raja Kamlakar Degree College was established by Raja Mahendra Pratap Singh.
-These two landmarks leading the education in the area.
+These two landmarks are leading the education in the area.

+Gupta Period historical place Garhwa Fort is situated near (5 km) from Shankargarh, approximately 50 KM south of Allahabad.
+It was built in the year 1750, but it has few remains of structures of Gupta dynasty (240-605 CE).

 Demographics

 As of 2011 Indian Census, Shankargarh had a total population of 17,785, of which 9,343 were males and 8,442 were females.
 Population within the age group of 0 to 6 years was 2,712.
 The total number of literates in Shankargarh was 11,442, which constituted 64.3% of the population with male literacy of 69.8% and female literacy of 58.3%.
 The effective literacy rate of 7+ population of Shankargarh was 75.9%, of which male literacy rate was 83.2% and female literacy rate was 68.0%.
 The Scheduled Castes and Scheduled Tribes population was 4,087 and 107 respectively.
 Shankargarh had 3095 households in 2011.